gwendalminguy/versify/README.md

 Versify generates a neat and nicely designed multipage PDF lyrics booklet for any given album of any given artist, with a first page showing the album artwork and tracklist.

-## Description
+## 📋 Description

 When executed, the user is prompted for an artist name, then an album name.
-The first function (*get_album*) uses the *LyricsGenius* package to search for this album on the Genius.com website.
+Versify will use the *LyricsGenius* library to search for this album on the [Genius](https://genius.com) website.
 If found, it will return a list of dictionnaries (one for each song) containing information such as the track number, title, lyrics, and also an URL for the artwork.
-The second function (*download_artwork*) uses this URL to download temporarily the artwork as an image file, that will be automatically deleted later.
+This URL will be used to download temporarily the artwork as an image file, that will be automatically deleted later.
-The third function (*create_pdf*) uses the *FPDF* package to create a PDF file with a first page containing the album artwork and the tracklist.
-Then, for each song containing lyrics (instrumental songs are ignored), the fourth function (*write_lyrics*) is called to create one (or more) page(s) and write the song title and its lyrics.
+After this, Versify will use the *FPDF* library to create a PDF file with a first page containing the album artwork and the tracklist.
+Then, for each song containing lyrics (instrumental songs are ignored), Versify will create one (or more) page(s) and write the song title and its lyrics.
 Finally, the PDF file is saved locally.

-## Installation
+## ⚙️ Installation

-1. Cloning the repository
+**1. Cloning the repository**

 To use Versify, this repository must be cloned locally, using the following command: